nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 ---
 layout: post
-title:  "What can the system run?"
+title:  "What can the system run?
+The theoretical low-power apartment."
 date:   2017-09-17 08:00:00 -0700
 ---